zyvism/zyvism/README.md

   i'm probably sitting with friends, feel free to cuddle or hide if i'm alone though. i usually won't interact with you unless you talk to me first, but i'm really nice i promise

-  i'm usually doing something else or off-tab when i have w2i in my name. my replies are really slow if i do. if i don't have w2i in my name that means you can interact freely
+  i'm usually doing something else or off-tab when i have w2i in my name. my replies are really slow if i do. if i don't have w2i in my name that means you can interact freely!

   i sit in the jjk or mouthwashing area mostly, but i wander when i'm bored. i sit at the bakery or docks most of the time too